kahxuan/neural_style_transfer/README.md

 # Neural Style Transfer

-An implementation of based on [this paper](https://arxiv.org/pdf/1508.06576.pdf) in TensorFlow.
+An implementation of neural style transfer  in TensorFlow based on [this paper](https://arxiv.org/pdf/1508.06576.pdf).

 ### Example